Location: Glyncoch, South Wales

 The local community of Glyncoch located near Pontypridd South Wales had a challenge on their hands.
 With a limited budget approved by the local council and operating with volunteer labor trying to regenerate the local community the goals of building a center that would really help the surrounding neighborhood seemed out of reach.
 The community then came together with a crowd funding campaign to get the community center over the final financial hurdles and create the place and space that would benefit the local residents.

-When the building and site work was completed the landscape required seeding to stabilize the soils and complete the desired environment.
+When the building and site work was completed the landscape required seeding to stabilise the soils and complete the desired environment.
 After construction there was very little topsoil and what was available was nutrient deficient and made vegetation establishment on the steep shaded slopes difficult.
 After an initial, traditional, hydroseeding application had failed the foot traffic on the slopes used as a short cut to access the building began to cause increased erosion on the site and result in significant long term maintenance costs.

 - Nutrient deficient soil